Underground Railroad by Colson Whitehead book cover

 Hello, Goodbye Dog

-by Maria Gianferrari, illustrated by Patrice Barton
+by Maria Gianferrari, Illustrated by Patrice Barton

 Hello, Goodbye Dog follows a young girl in a wheelchair, named Zara, and her dog Moose, both of whom love each other very dearly.
 Moose always gets upset when he has to say goodbye to Zara (and frequently causes mischief while trying to reunite with her).
 So Zara thinks of a plan to keep them from having to part: Moose goes to therapy dog school and is registered as a therapy dog!